nektro/ziglint/README.md

 # Available Rules
 - `dupe_import`: warn against duplicate `@import` calls with the same value
 - `todo`: list all `// TODO` comments
+- `file_as_struct`: checks for file name capitalization in the presence of top level fields

 Want to propose more?
 Open an issue here on Github.